opsmill/infrahub/docs/guides/jinja2-rfile.md

 > The main Jinja2 template can import other templates

-Three parts here are required, first the `name` of the Rfile which should be unique across Infrahub, `query` the GraphqlQuery linked to our Rfile and also the `template_path` that should point to the Jinja2 file within the repository.
+Three parts here are required, first the `name` of the RFile which should be unique across Infrahub, `query` the GraphqlQuery linked to our RFile and also the `template_path` that should point to the Jinja2 file within the repository.

 ## 4. Create a Git repository